kishalayb18/go-web-app/README.md

 - While providing the vaules files provide the values.yaml, values-dev.yaml for the web-dev project
 - Provide the values.yaml, values-prod.yaml for web-prod project

+### Trigger the CI/CD

-17. Commit all the changes in the Github
+17. Commit all the changes in the Github repository

 18. Create a tag with the following patterm
 > mismatch of pattern will not run the pipeline